In our digital culture, do we need real objects? What is the nature of that in-the-flesh experience, and why does it still matter?

 Darielle Mason is the Stella Kramrisch Curator of Indian and Himalayan Art and Head of the Department of South Asian Art at the Philadelphia Museum of Art, which received a Project grant in 2014 to reinstall and reinterpret its eight galleries of South Asian Art.

-Dan Spock is the Senior Vice President for Audience Engagement at the Levine Museum of the New South in Charlotte, North Carolina.
+Dan Spock is a museum exhibition and planning consultant, formerly Director of the Museum at the Minnesota Historical Society and Senior Vice President for Audience Engagement at the Levine Museum of the New South.